Hubs-Foundation/hubs-avatar-pipelines/README.md

 ## Making your own custom avatar skin

 A quick and easy way to create a custom avatar in Hubs is to create a custom skin using an image editor or texturing tool.
+We have a [Getting Started Tutorial](https://docs.google.com/document/d/1K1Eos1sjqN4N9lPlYQfvU53v8f1HxmdTZRjH4RLrGq8/edit) to help you create your first avatar skin.

 You can use the following resources:

 * [Quilt](https://tryquilt.io/) - A simple tool put together by the Hubs team for quickly re-skinning the default Hubs robot avatar.